Recycling…It’s Not the Oldest Profession, But It’s Certainly Right Up There

 Interestingly enough, the oldest known customer complaint dates back 3,766 years and involves the sale of copper.
 A Babylonian tablet unearthed in Southern Iraq revealed the anger of a copper merchant who went to the Persian Gulf to buy copper ingot to sell in Mesopotamia.
 The copper arrived late, damaged, and was the wrong grade.

 The complaint letter was written in cuneiform on a clay tablet and is on display at The British Museum.

 Many Kinds of Recycling

 It wasn’t just metals that were recycled.
-Along the way processes were developed like those to recycle paper, to make bricks out of ash and dust and to turn rags into wool.
+Along the way, processes were developed like those to recycle paper, to make bricks out of ash and dust, and turn rags into wool.

 Recycling In Wartime

 With the dawn of the industrial revolution, there was, of course, renewed interest in metal recycling as resources were in short supply.
 During the periods of World War I and World War II, governments all around the world launched marketing campaigns to collect as much metal as could be salvaged to support the war efforts.

 At the same time, scrap metal recycling became one of the go-to industries for immigrants to North America (and other parts of the World) from Eastern Europe.
 They became peddlers.
 It didn’t require a lot to get started or require the language and technical sophistication of some other types of work.

 These immigrants, however, saw the future of the scrap metal industry and founded companies that grew and prospered for generations.